jamesapallister/jekyll-now/_posts/2021-06-18-Prioritising-techniques.md

 ![prioritising backlog]({{site.baseurl}}/_posts/prioritising-backlo-james-pallister.jpg)

-GETTING BRUTAL ON THE BACKLOG
+Getting brutal on the backlog

 Here's what we did.
 We took the view that most tasks fall into one of these categories:

 1. Existing products: things we already do, photo shoots, pop up retail, space hire etc.

 2. New products: ideas we've got for more high concept or 'fiddly' stuff, courses, product shots as a service, subscriptions etc

 If it's 2, we're gonna ignore it for the while.

-SERENITY THROUGH SIMPLICITY
+Serenity through simplicity

 Turns out, the combination of recording-yet-postponing the new ideas frees up a bit of headspace.
 Here's the thinking behind why we're trying to develop the bread and butter before moving onto fancy stuff.